Baron-Severin/Working-On/README.md

 -Data Structures and Algorithms Made Easy In Java
 Projects:
 -Incremental improvements to Macho Squad
+-SyncUp
 Self-Study:
 -Experimenting with image caching, resizing, etc without use of libraries (usually done with Glide, Picasso, or Ion)
+-Learning Dagger 2

 Commentary:
+11-16-16 - I've been spending most of my time working on a new project, so not much commentary on reading, but I did want to mention to ConstraintLayouts are SO cool.
+And that learning Dagger 2 feels like searching for a needle in a swamp.
+Every aspect is just deeply confusing.

 11-1-16 - Finished Grokking Algorithms.
 A lot of the content was reasonably low level, but I'll admit that it helped me understand a few concepts that had previously gone over my head.
 Very clear explanations, I was impressed by the authors ability to break down concepts.

 10-29-16 - I've started a book called Grokking Algorithms.
 It has a very clear manner of explaining concepts, but the target audience is a little below where I'm at.
 I'm definitely going to be recommending it to some friends, but I wind up skimming past a lot of unnecessary detail about basic stuff.
 Still, there's good stuff in there.
 And it's written in Python, so I'm learning some syntax for things I otherwise could have only implemented in Java.
 I am really looking forward to getting back into Python, but I have so much to learn before I can afford to.